 And that's exactly what she did — after a spiritual awakening lifted her from her lowest point, just three years ago.
 "I was putting so much pressure on myself," Wright says, speaking at a photo studio beneath a rumbling railway arch in London's Shoreditch.
 At one point, she even questioned her place on Earth.
 "You get comfortable with the idea of thinking, maybe it's OK to leave."

 The Guyana-born Wright, who moved to the U.K. as a child with her mother, a teacher, had been pursuing her dream since age 16, when she enrolled in the London Identity School of Acting, the groundbreaking college launched in 2003 to foster diverse talent.
-Although considered one of the quieter pupils, the new student was instantly marked as someone special, a “needle in a haystack,” says the school founder, actor-turned-director Femi Oguns, who quickly signed her to his in-house agency (he also reps John Boyega and Cynthia Erivo).
+Although considered one of the quieter pupils, the new student was instantly marked as someone special, a “needle in a haystack,” says the school founder, actor-turned-agent Femi Oguns, who quickly signed her to his in-house agency (he also reps John Boyega and Cynthia Erivo).

 Work came almost immediately.
 Following in the footsteps of many fresh British faces, she landed her first role on the BBC’s long-running hospital drama Holby City, playing a girl with a rare heart condition over two episodes in 2011.
 That same year she starred as a fearless gang member in hit Channel 4 crime drama Top Boy (likened to a London-based version of The Wire and recently revived by Drake for Netflix), and had a small but sweet part as a young Muslim girl in Sally El Husaini’s 2012 award-winning debut My Brother the Devil (The Hollywood Reporter called her a "notable standout").
 Even then, she was making the sort of career choices that would come to define her decision-making, saying no to Top Boy's second season.